timchurches/selectronic-bridges/README.md

 ## HomeKit bridge set-up

+**Mote**: the following instructions are a work-in-progess and are incomplete.
+They will be completed by the end of August 2022.

 The following steps are only needed if you have Apple HomeKit home automation.
-The steps below are not yet fully documented so don't undertke them yet.

-1. Clone the forked version of the `HAP-python` package (into the pi user home directory, so `cd ~` first if necessary): `gh repo clone timchurches/HAP-python`
+1. Clone the forked version of the `HAP-python` package (into the pi user home directory, so `cd ~` first if necessary): `git clone https://github.com/timchurches/HAP-python.git`
 1. Install `HAP-python` official version to get dependencies, then the forked version:

 ```
 sudo apt-get install python3-pip
 sudo apt-get install libavahi-compat-libdnssd-dev